marcelpetrick/DevNotes/BeenThereSeenThat/20230412_Which_kernel_for_your_Embedded_Linux_project/README.md

 ```
 ```
 Q:
-    Is it possible to have non Linux kernel derivative as a replacement of the standard Linux kernel for some specific cases, like hard relatime?
+    Is it possible to have non Linux kernel derivative as a replacement of the standard Linux kernel for some specific cases, like hard realtime?
 A:
     Well you could use an RTOS instead of Linux but then you would need to start again in terms of your software stack.
 May be a better option would be to use an RTOS kernel alongside the Linux kernel, either in software (with Xenomai for example) or in hardware on a multicore device using e.g. OpenAMP.
 ```